Article image

 Appointment Confirmation

-At some DMV offices, you can schedule appointments for your transactions.
+At some DVSA offices, you can schedule appointments for your transactions.
 So, in case you have an appointment, don’t forget to bring the confirmation.
 Doing so will save you plenty of time.

 Special Circumstances Documentation